 Age: Dec. at 73 (1933-2006)

 Birthplace: Barnwell, South Carolina, United States of America

 #61 on The Best Singers of All Time

 Before The Voice rose up and toppled American Idol as America’s favorite singing show, the Simon Cowell-led phenomenon was a cornerstone of prime time television.
 Besides the snippy Cowell, the other judge positions were taken by Randy “Dawg” Jackson and Paula Abdul.
 Though Cowell was always the show's star, Abdul garnered her fair share of headlines, including one in 2009 when she gave a bizarre interview with a local Seattle station that clearly shows the pop star intoxicated.
 She later downplayed the incident to People magazine, blaming bad audio and an overabundance of people talking in her ear at once... right.

 While promoting her new book, former adult film star Jenna Jameson gave a truly bizarre interview to Good Morning New York.
 Slurring her words and having trouble forming complete sentences, it’s rumored that her initial two-part segment was cut short after just four minutes when producers realized that Jameson was in no state to continue.
 Later, she told TMZ that she was just exhausted, but that excuse doesn’t explain her odd interview.

-Birthplace: Las Vegas, Nevada, United States of America
+Birthplace: Las Vegas, Nevada, USA

 David Bowie was a legend and an icon in the music industry, but that doesn’t mean he didn't have his fair share of awkward interviews.
 The most famous one came in 1974 when Bowie was interviewed on The Dick Cavett show.
 Constantly fidgeting, being generally anxious and slightly agitated, Bowie seems out of his element.
 It’s not necessarily his fault, though.
 Cocaine was a staple in the music industry during this time and Bowie’s addiction has been well-documented.